-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 How does your previous work experience, and student experience, inform your philosophy of education?

 My career has been dedicated to improving education in different ways: through study, research, grant making, writing, teaching, and more.
-My philosophy of education can be summed up quite simply: I believe everyone is born with unlimited, God-given potential to learn, and unlimited, God-given desire to contribute.
+My philosophy of education can be summed up quite simply: I believe everyone is born with unlimited, God-given potential to learn and unlimited, God-given desire to contribute.
 Education is one of the most powerful catalysts we have for unleashing potential and equipping people to contribute to God’s mission of spreading a message of hope, forgiveness, and unconditional love.

 Although you are the president now, do you feel like you still identify with the student experience?